(A) Purpose

 (i) The standard

-mission of the university.
-Given the complexity of the university and its
+of the university.
+Given the complexity of the university and its component

-component colleges and the great diversity of talent within them, it is
+colleges and the great diversity of talent within them, it is imperative that

-imperative that various kinds of academic work be recognized through a broad
+various kinds of academic work be recognized through a broad vision of

-vision of scholarship.
-Scholarship includes, but is not limited to, the
+scholarship.
+Scholarship includes, but is not limited to, the scholarship of

-scholarship of discovery, integration, application, and teaching.
-Scholarship
+discovery, integration, application, and teaching.
+Scholarship and research may

-and research may also include participation in clinical trials and
+also include participation in clinical trials and commercialization, patent and

-clinical trials, commercialization, patent and technology transfer activities
+commercialization, patent and technology transfer activities are primarily

-are primarily supportive for promotion decisions and, while they weigh
+supportive for promotion decisions and, while they weigh importantly in tenure

-importantly in tenure decisions, are not solely sufficient for the granting of
+decisions, are not solely sufficient for the granting of tenure.
+Clinical

-tenure.
-Clinical improvement and innovation activities done in a scholarly
+improvement and innovation activities done in a scholarly manner and

-manner and acknowledged to be of regional, national or international importance
+acknowledged to be of regional, national or international importance are

-are important indicators of distinction and merit consideration.
-Regardless of
+important indicators of distinction and merit consideration.
+Regardless of the

 peer-reviewed and be disseminated in the public domain.

-research resulting from investigative work or other peer reviewed contributions
+resulting from investigative work or other peer reviewed contributions to the

-to the professional and scientific literature.
-Faculty shall conduct original
+professional and scientific literature.
+Faculty shall conduct original research

-research and other scholarly activity.
-The hallmark of creative scholarly
+and other scholarly activity.
+The hallmark of creative scholarly activity lies

-activity lies in the peer reviewed "written" word.
-Written work which
+in the peer reviewed "written" word.
+Written work which is not peer

-is not peer reviewed may support a faculty member's dossier, but by itself
+reviewed may support a faculty member's dossier, but by itself is

-is insufficient evidence of excellence in scholarly activity.
-Similarly, oral
+insufficient evidence of excellence in scholarly activity.
+Similarly, oral or

 insufficient evidence of proficiency or excellence in scholarly